AGiorgetti/ngrx101/DOCS.md

 ## ngrx/router-store

-At this point see the official documentation: the module is pretty simple and much of its implementation is a copy/paste.
+See the official documentation: the module is pretty simple and much of its implementation is a copy/paste.

+The idea is to hook to some Angular Router events and translate them in something that can be processed byt the Store..

 For a full implementation (with navigation actions and side effects too) head to: https://github.com/PrimordialCode/BigBrother